goyalt1/goyalt1.github.io/README.md

 ## Purpose

 This readme will guide you on how to host your resume on static site.
 We will be using GitHub Pages, a static website hosting service by GitHub.
-> There are a lot of technical documentation tools available out there.
+>There are a lot of technical documentation tools available out there.
 Readers interested in knowing more about technical writing tools and process can refer to [Technical Writing (Etter's Principles)](#technical-writing-(etter's-principles)).
 This section refers to Andrew Etter's principles from Modern Technical Writing and how this document makes use of the same.

 ## Pre-requisites
-Windows 11 64x operating system was used for this instance.
+Windows11 64x operating system was used for this instance.
 * Resume
 * Markdown
 * GitHub account